 We hope to produce one regular crop of sorghum a year.
-We plan to plant this early-2018 with our first crop expected in mid-2018.
-The Lumale Camp will plant vegetables and fruit trees on its 20% share of the farm, with a view to providing fresh produce to the camp by 1st January 2019.
+We plan to plant this late 2019 with our first crop expected in early 2020.

+Lale's Camp will plant vegetables and fruit trees on its 20% share of the farm, with a view to providing fresh produce to the camp by 1st January 2020.
 This will include mango, papaya, lettuce, cabbage and tomatoes.
 This will act as a demonstration for the communities who could later grow these crops to supply the camp.

-We plan to expand the Lumale Kara village by 5 new families which will increase the numbers living and working together from 13 to 50 individuals.
+We plan to expand the camp's Kara village by 5 new families which will increase the numbers living and working together from 28 to 50 individuals.